d2ep4k/Optimised_Traffic_Signal_Switching/README.md

 Numerous detrimental consequences of traffic congestion include:

 • Wasting passengers' and drivers' time ("opportunity cost").
-Congestion lowers regional economic vitality.\n
+Congestion lowers regional economic vitality.

 • Delays, which could lead to being late for work, meetings, or school and result in lost business, disciplinary action, or other personal losses.

 • Inability to predict the duration of trips properly.

 • Fuel wastage from higher idling, acceleration, and braking increases air pollution and carbon dioxide emissions.

 • The wear and strain on vehicles brought on by frequent acceleration and braking, which results in more frequent repairs and replacements.

 •	Stressed and frustrated motorists, encouraging road rage and reduced health of motorists

 • Emergencies: Traffic congestion may prevent rescue vehicles from reaching locations where they are urgently required.

 • Rat running, or the spillover effect from clogged main arteries to subsidiary roads and side streets, which may have an impact on neighborhood amenities and real estate prices.

 • Greater likelihood of crashes as a result of close spacing and frequent stopping and starting.